FranckFreiburger/http-vue-loader/README.md

 ##### httpVueLoader.langProcessor

-This is an object that contains langage processors related to the `lang` attribute of the `<script>` section.
+This is an object that contains language processors related to the `lang` attribute of the `<script>` section.
-The langage is a simple function that accepts a script source as argument and returns a javascript script source.
+The language is a simple function that accepts a script source as argument and returns a javascript script source.

 Example: